wengzhiwen/RunJPLib/docs/mongoDB_design.md

 - `deadline`
 - A compound index on `[("university_name", 1), ("deadline", -1)]` for efficient querying of the latest information for a specific university.

+### Query Behavior for University Details

+- Primary match uses `university_name`.
+- If no document is found, the system falls back to match `university_name_zh` with identical logic for `deadline` filtering and sorting.
+- Downstream rendering and data usage remain unchanged regardless of which field matched.

+### Additional Index Recommendation

+To support the fallback lookup efficiently, add the following indexes:

+- `university_name_zh`
+- A compound index on `[("university_name_zh", 1), ("deadline", -1)]` for retrieving the latest record by Chinese name.

 ## Blog Post Collection

 - **Collection Name:** `blogs`